-The most unique feature of this state agency is that we have no budget and no employees.
-All the members of the board are fully employed by their own individual state or private institutions of higher education and serve their two-year appointed terms voluntarily and at no expense to the State of Texas.
-All the funds in our operating budget used to reimburse the expenses of the members for performing their appointed board duties come from internal fees that are collected from the member institutions.
+The most unique feature of this state agency is that we have no budget, no dedicated agency office, and no employees.
+All of the members of the board are fully employed by their own individual state or private institutions of higher education and serve their two-year appointed terms at no expense to the State of Texas.
+Funds from the SAB's operating budget are used to reimburse the expenses of the members for performing their appointed board duties which come from internal fees registration and transfer fees that are collected from the member institutions.

 E. In general, how often does your policymaking body meet?
-How many times did it meet in FY 2017?
-In FY 2018?
+How many times did it meet in FY 2019?
+In FY 2020?
+Explain if the policymaking body met in-person or virtually during this time.

 The Anatomical Board of the State of Texas meets on an annual basis, generally in late spring or early summer of each year.
-There may be special interim meetings called to deal with board issues that cannot wait until the annual meeting is scheduled.
+There are additional special interim meetings called to deal with board issues that cannot wait until the next annual meeting is scheduled.
 The Executive Committee is also able to meet at times other than the scheduled annual meeting.
 The meetings of the Anatomical Board of the State of Texas for the past three years are as follows:

-DATE MEETING LOCATION June 23, 2017 Annual Meeting Baylor College of Medicine - Houston, TX Feb.
-27, 2018 Called Meeting Texas A&M College of Medicine - College Station, TX June 29, 2018 Annual Meeting UT Southwestern Medical School - Dallas, TX Feb.
-20, 2019 Executive Committee Meeting Texas A&M College of Medicine - College Station, TX May 31, 2019 Annual Meeting UT Health San Antonio Medical School - San Antonio, TX
+DATE MEETING LOCATION June 29, 2018 Annual Meeting UT Southwestern Medical School - Dallas, TX Feb.
+20, 2019 Executive Committee Meeting Texas A&M College of Medicine - College Station, TX May 31, 2019 Annual Meeting UT Health San Antonio Medical School - San Antonio, TX Oct.
+25, 2019 Called Interim Meeting UT Health Sciences Center - Houston (McGovern Medical School) April 17, 2020 Annual Meeting Texas Tech University Health Sciences Center April 23, 2020 Sunset Review Committee Meeting ZOOM Conference Call April 27, 2020 Sunset Review Committee Meeting ZOOM Conference Call